Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Single TFM

-It is everything the same as the definition of the Double Fee TFM apart from the following: \begin{itemize} \item The definition of the payment functions.
+We adopt the same notation as in Section \ref{double}.
+In this setting, there is a single fee per transaction that is split according to a fixed rule across all transactions.
+As a result, the lists $L_{BP}, L_{CM,c_{block}}$ are both ordered by this unified fee.
+Consequently, ordering by the block producer fee or the committee fee yields the same result.
+Therefore, the order of $t_0$ in $L_{CM,c_{block}}$ (denoted by $o$) and the order of $t_0$ in $L_{BP}$ (denoted by $o_{BP}$) are equal.
+The definition of Single TFM is the same as the definition of the Double TFM apart from the following: \begin{itemize} \item The definition of the payment functions.
 In this case, the payment functions are as follows: \begin{itemize} \item $p^{CM}$: For every transaction not included in the block they receive zero fees.
-For every transaction $t$ with bid $b_t=(c_t)$ added to the block, an includer is paid as follows: If this includer is the committe member with the smallest order who has added this transaction to their inclusion list, they receive the entire committee fee - namely $\max \{(c_t\cdot s -r \cdot s-\mu^{Cost}_{BP}\cdot s),0\}\cdot z$.
+For every transaction $t$ with bid $b_t=(c_t)$ added to the block, an includer is paid as follows: If this includer is the committe member with the smallest order who has added this transaction to their inclusion list, they receive the entire committee fee-namely $\max \{(c_t\cdot s -r \cdot s-\mu^{Cost}_{BP}\cdot s),0\}\cdot z$.
 Otherwise, they receive zero fees.